Hang gliding equipment

-For a 2015 update on my parachute, see Stateside view in Hang gliding 2006 to 2009.
+For a 2015 update on my parachute, see Stateside view (link farther down) in Hang gliding 2006 to 2009.
 (There is a logic to those apparently conflicting dates.)

 It is hard to part with money on an expensive item that you hope you will never use, but overcoming such psychological challenges is part of becoming a hang glider or paraglider pilot.
 (It is no different for other branches of aviation and–before flying was invented–sea-faring.)

 A jacket or flight suit with a sleeve pocket is essential.
 The sleeve pocket contains a signal mirror and mobile phone in case you land away from the hill (or tow field) in circumstances that prevent you from either getting out of your harness or reaching the harness pockets.
 An emergency whistle is a good idea too.
 The sleeve pocket also contains a handkerchief, which you need just before you take off from a cold and windy hillside.